yayformojo/EZConfig/README.md

  - The source code should be readable and easy to follow: It was written with simplicity in mind over comprehensive features.
  - You can use it in place of modules like Configparser, or manually keeping information in YAML/text files.
  - Extend it for your own use, or import it as a small library whenever you need to store State or Configuration (or both).
+ - Keys can be read individually and assigned to variables, or they can be read all-at-once as a dictionary.
- - The database is SQLite.
+ - The database is [SQLite](https://sqlite.org).
 One file per EZConfig instance.
-You can query the database file with SQL - no parsing files in various formats.
- - Keys can be read individually and assigned to variables, or they can be read all-at-once as a dictionary.
+ - Backup method saves the current snapshot as a sqlite file.

 ## Usage Examples